paulkarpenko/us-code-ui/uscode/title-51-national-and-commercial-space-programs/chapter-501-space-commerce.md

 <a id="section-50132"></a>
 ## § 50132.
 Acquisition of commercial space transportation services
-**(a) Treatment of Commercial Space Transportation Services as Commercial Item Under Acquisition Laws.—** Acquisitions of space transportation services by the Federal Government shall be carried out in accordance with applicable acquisition laws and regulations (including chapters 137 and 140 of title 10).
-For purposes of such law and regulations, space transportation services shall be considered to be a commercial item.
+**(a) Treatment of Commercial Space Transportation Services as Commercial Service Under Acquisition Laws.—** Acquisitions of space transportation services by the Federal Government shall be carried out in accordance with applicable acquisition laws and regulations (including chapters 137 and 140 of title 10).
+For purposes of such law and regulations, space transportation services shall be considered to be a commercial service.

 **(b) Safety Standards.—** Nothing in this section shall be construed to prohibit the Federal Government from requiring compliance with applicable safety standards.